ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Experimental Setup

 \subsection{Training}

-\para{Dataset} We train our models on ParaSpeechCaps~\cite{diwan2025scalingrichstylepromptedtexttospeech}, a large-scale dataset that provides both manually and automatically annotated style prompts for speech clips from Expresso, EARS and subsets of VoxCeleb and Emilia.
-We train on the intrinsic-tag and situational-tag subsets for ParaSpeechCLAP-Intrinsic and Situational respectively ($2412$ hr and $298$ hr) and train ParaSpeechCLAP-Combined on the union of these (upsampling the situational data to equally balance the two).
+\para{Dataset} We train our models on ParaSpeechCaps~\cite{diwan2025scalingrichstylepromptedtexttospeech}, a large-scale dataset that provides both manually and automatically annotated style prompts for speech clips from Expresso, EARS, and subsets of VoxCeleb and Emilia.
+We train ParaSpeechCLAP-Intrinsic and ParaSpeechCLAP-Situational on the intrinsic-tag and situational-tag subsets, respectively ($2412$ hr and $298$ hr), and train ParaSpeechCLAP-Combined on their union (upsampling the situational data to balance the two equally).
 We randomly truncate or pad each speech clip to a fixed $10$-second length.

 \para{Hyperparameters} We train all models for $4500$ steps using the Adam optimizer with a constant learning rate of $10^{-5}$ on $4$ NVIDIA A40 GPUs with a per-GPU batch size of $32$.
 We train all model parameters including the backbone encoders.
 Our learnable temperature parameter is initialized to $0.07$.
 For ParaSpeechCLAP-Intrinsic, we additionally use class-balanced training by upsampling examples annotated with rare tags, using inverse tag sampling frequencies.
 ParaSpeechCLAP-Situational and Combined are trained without class-balanced sampling as we did not observe improvements.